Oslandia/workshop-postgis-qgis-3d/workshop.md

 - check in the `pointcloud_formats` that the specific point cloud schema has been registered
 - Use QGIS data browser to open the newly created layer

 PDAL has chipped the data into 400 points chunks, called patches, as specified in the pipeline.
 What you see in QGIS is the patches geometries.
-QGIS cannot display LIDAR data directly yet ( hint : fund it ! )
+QGIS cannot display LIDAR data directly yet (hint: fund it !)

-You can now :
+You can now:
 - try to re-run the PDAL pipeline with 1000 points per patch

-Corresponding project : `boulder_11_3doslandiacom_vpi.qgz`
+Corresponding project: `boulder_11_3doslandiacom_vpi.qgz`

-### PgPointCloud : basic, Z, intensity
+### PgPointCloud: basic, Z, intensity

 We will now work on our PointCloud data in SQL.